Time Warner to launch HBO as streaming broadband service

 "We will use all means at our disposal to grow.
 This is the most exciting inflection point both domestically and internationally in the modern history of HBO."

-HBO's announcement comes as Time Warner feels pressure to boost its share price after it rebuffed an $85 per share offer from Rupert Murdoch's Twenty-First Century Fox in August.
+The decision to finally free HBO comes as Time Warner is under pressure to boost its share price after it rebuffed an $85 per share offer from Rupert Murdoch's Twenty-First Century Fox (FOXA.O) in August.
+[ID:nL4N0QC454]

+Earlier in the presentation, Time Warner Chief Executive Jeff Bewkes said the company forecast adjusted earnings per share of $6 by 2016 and $8 by 2018.